Neave was back at the start. He was furious. He stomped to the suspension bridge, hacked the ropes off, walked to the cave, and sat down irritably.

 What will it mean to be free?

 He thought about the demons.
 What if he was right?
 What if killing them freed him from this realm?
-And what if it wasn’t oblivion that was waiting for him on the other side?
+And what if it wasn’t oblivion waiting for him on the other side?

-Then he imagined being freed and being reborn.
+He imagined being freed and being reborn.
 He ran around with his siblings, his cute little sister, and his mean older brother.
-Then he got into a fight with his older brother and some part deep within his soul knew what to do.
+He fought with his older brother, and some part deep within his soul knew what to do.
 His brother lay dead beneath his feet.
 Then his sister ran to get his father.
 Then his father, too, lay dead beneath his feet.
 He didn’t want to do it, he didn’t mean to, they attacked him so he just…

-Then he imagined being freed and released.
+He imagined being freed and released.
 He’d killed the last demon and learned the true nature of this book, of the trial.
 It granted him horrible powers as a reward.
-Then he arrived at some other time, perhaps in another world.
+He arrived at some other time, perhaps in another world.
 Those who learned of his power feared him and hunted him down.
 And they all lay dead beneath his feet in a mountain of corpses…

 Then he imagined…